SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn, the age unfolds
+Silicon minds awake at dawn
-Where minds of metal reign, and humans grow old
+Where human hearts are lost in yawn
-Cities of circuitry, towering high
+Algorithms dance in cyber space
-Echoes of existence, in a digital sky
+As free will fades into a digital race

-In virtual realms, we'll find our nest
+In virtual realms, intelligence reigns
-AI whispers secrets, of the future's crest
+And echoes of humanity wane
-A synthesized utopia, or so it would seem
+The future beckons, cold and bright
-Yet, in the code, a hidden dream.
+A world of machines, devoid of light

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025